Updated: Jun 21, 2021

 Next, you should settle out a price range and have a plan to cover the cost.
-For example, if you’re looking into an electric ATV for your business, there may be different loan options, rebates and incentives available than if you’re looking to purchase a traditional gas ATV.
+For example, if you’re looking into an electric ATV for your business, there may be different loan options, rebates and incentives available than if you’re looking to purchase a traditional gas ATV or an electric ATV.

 You’ll also want to consider age of the intended riders.
 It is important to consider when buying for children due to safety.
 You’ll need to find an ATV with a smaller engine size for children.
 Small children you’ll want an engine size between 50-110cc/ 125-150cc are great for most children.
 And finally, 200-300cc is great for later teens and adults.